Photographing the Island Breeze Luau cast on the beach of Hawaii

 Nikon D4, 85mm ƒ/1.4, ISO 200, ƒ/8, 1/160

-What is essential to know is that it is much easier to have something in mind together that you are creating than to pick up a camera and start shooting.
-Together we got some great images, but we both had to be on the same page.
+It is essential to know that it is much easier to have something in mind together that you are creating than to pick up a camera and start shooting.
+Together, we got some great images, but we both had to be on the same page.

-She had to bring expressions and clothing for each of the shots.
-I had to light and compose the photos to help create that mood.
+She had to bring expressions and clothing for each shot, and I had to light and compose the photos to help create that mood.

 If you know anyone wanting to build a model or acting portfolio, send them my way, and we can have some fun creating something together.